billhails/CEKF/docs/TYPES.md

 $\mathtt{Bool}$, $\mathtt{Int}$ etc are also type function applications, but with no arguments.
 * $\sigma$ is a **polytype**
 which can be either a monotype $\tau$ or a quantified polytype $\forall\alpha.\sigma$.
 Quantified polytypes are how we deal with polymorphic functions.
+More on that lter, but essentially $\forall\alpha$ is saying "any $\alpha$ in the subsequent expression is local to it".

 Example